PabTorre/deep-learning-vm/README.md

 if you don't, please [download](https://www.virtualbox.org/wiki/Downloads) and install it.

 1. [Download and install Vagrant](http://www.vagrantup.com/downloads.html) if you haven't previously done so.
-2. Change into the `deep-learning-vm` directory and run
+2. Change into the `deep-learning-vm` directory start the VM by running:

     $ vagrant up
-    this creates the VM.

 3. Once the vm is up run

     $vagrant ssh

-4. To start Jupyter run:
-    $jupyter notebook --no-browser --ip=0.0.0.0
+4. Jupyter starts automatically.
+Open http://localhost:8100 on the host machine to see it.
 ### What's Installed

 - Deep Learning,